 The university will release a resident from the contract, subject to the below fees if the resident:

-2) Notifies Housing Operations, in writing, of the intent to cancel by May 1st preceding this contract period.
+3) Notifies Housing Operations, in writing, of the intent to cancel by May 1st of this contract period for any reason ($200 fee); or

-At its discretion, the university will consider contract releases outside of the aforementioned criteria only if the circumstances are sufficiently extreme or catastrophic in nature.
+This Contract will not be canceled or deferred due to any change in class content delivery format, such as online.
+The University at its discretion will consider contract cancellations or deferrals outside the above criteria.
 Requests of this nature must be submitted in writing to Housing Operations and include supporting documentation.
-Requests that are approved will be charged a pro-rated amount for any actual days in residence and are subject to additional cancellation fees.
-The contract will be reinstated for any resident who is released due to withdrawal from the university and subsequently re-enrolls during the contract period.
+Requests that are approved will be charged a pro-rated housing and meal plan amount for any actual days in residence and are subject to additional cancellation fees.
+The Contract will be reinstated by the University for any resident who is released due to withdrawal from the University and subsequently re-enrolls during the contract period.

 Residents are expected to vacate their rooms by the day, time and procedures posted at the end of each semester.
 Rooms are to be left clean and in the same general condition as they were at the beginning of the contract period.
 If lofts were used, residents must reassemble beds before vacating.
 Residents with late examinations or special circumstances that prevent leaving by the date and time specified must contact the Housing Operations Office to request special arrangements.
 Last-minute requests will not be honored.
 Any departure must involve proper checkout procedures.